Top 6 Best Men's Bowlers of All Time

 - 34 PBA Tour titles

-- George Young Memorial High Average Award (five times)
+- Five-Time George Young Memorial High Average Award winner

 - Inducted into the PBA Hall of Fame in 1987